jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-6/section-2/chapter-2.md

 ### Nationalism

-28 The love of our own nation makes us jealous of the prosperity of neighbouring nations.
+{{< s v="28" >}} The love of our own nation makes us jealous of the prosperity of neighbouring nations.
 Independent and neighbouring nations, which have no common superior to decide their disputes, all live in continual dread of one each other.
 Each sovereign, expecting little justice from his neighbours, is disposed to treat them with as little justice as he expects from them.

 The regard for the laws of nations is often little more than mere pretence and profession.
 Independent states profess or pretend to observe those rules in their dealings with one another.
 We see those rules everyday evaded or directly violated without shame or remorse=
 - from the smallest interest, and